yjwong1999/RSGuidedDiffusion/README.md

 ![Sample Images](https://github.com/DoubleY-BEGC2024/RSGuidedDiffusion/blob/main/assets/Samples%20of%20Diffusion%20Data.png?raw=true)

 ## Limitation

-The segmentation mask generated using the
+1. The segmentation mask generated using the LoveDA's [pretrained hrnetw32](https://drive.google.com/drive/folders/1xFn1d8a4Hv4il52hLCzjEy_TY31RdRtg?usp=sharing) is not perfect.
+In fact, it missed a lot of segmentation, most likely due to the different data distributions between the LoveDA dataset and the IEEE BEGC2024 dataset.
+However, it is still better than nothing.
+Currently, this is the best pretrained model that can at least segment the IEEE BEGC2024 dataset at an acceptable level.
+Feel free to try other/better segmentation models!

 ## Troubleshooting/Bugfixing
 - You might receive an error of `module 'safetensors' has no attribute 'torch'`.
 This appears to be an issue with the `diffusers` library itself in some environments, and may be mitigated by [this proposed solution](https://github.com/mazurowski-lab/segmentation-guided-diffusion/issues/11#issuecomment-2251890600).